paulrudy/alfred-goodlinks-actions/README.md

 ### Search GoodLinks

 Search for a link in GoodLinks using the keyword `gls`.
 Optionally enter text to filter the results.
+Use `⌘` to view the link's tags, if any.
 Use `↩` to open the link in GoodLinks.

 Note: The first time search is invoked, Alfred may take several seconds to display the results.
 After that, the results are intelligently cached and updated by Alfred, and should appear immediately.